rickymoorhouse/blog/content/colophon.md

 slug: colophon
 ---

+This site is primarily written for myself with notes on things that interest me or I want to remember.

 ## Technology

 This site is built using [Hugo](https://gohugo.io) and custom scripts through Github Actions.
 It is hosted on [BunnyCDN](https://bunny.net/).
 [More details on how the blog is built](/projects/blog).
 For analytics I use [Umami](https://umami.is).